Partial alignment between jets and megamasers: Coherent versus selective accretion: Possible astrophysical origins of the observed alignment

-It is important to notice that, if the energy of the jet is extracted form the MBH rotation energy, MBHs with higher spins are expected to be more often jetted and their jets to be more luminous \citep{BZ77}.
-As a consequence, our sample of jetted systems might be biased towards higher spins, achieved through prolonged gas accretion with some degree of alignment of the net angular momentum (i.e. far from the chaotic accretion regime with a close to isotropic rain of small gas clouds).
-Such an anisotropic feeding would automatically result in a partial alignment between the megamaser at pc scales and the MBH spin \citep{Dotti13}.
-This explanation for the observed (partial) alignment has two shortcomings: on one side, it requires some degree of fine tuning in the orientation of the fueling events, possibly (see the discussion in the next section) in tension with the lower evidence of alignment between the megamasers (or jets) and larger scales ($\sim 0.1-10$ kpc) structures observed in the \cite{greene13} sample\footnote{We applied our analysis to the $\Delta$PA between megamaser-circumnuclear discs presented in \cite{greene13}, confirming that there is no strong statistical evidence of partial alignment (with an average evidence ratio of a few).
-A larger sample is needed to allow for any deeper insight on the nuclear-to-galactic relative orientation.}.
-The second shortcoming is that it is unclear if large initial misalignments between the outer accretion disc and the MBH spin would ever eventually result in partial alignment \citep[e.g.][see the discussion below]{Ogilvie99}.
+It is important to note that if the energy of the jet is extracted from the MBH rotation energy, MBHs with higher spins are expected to be jetted more often, and their jets to be more luminous \citep{BZ77}.
+As a consequence, our sample of jetted systems might be biased toward higher spins, achieved through prolonged gas accretion with some degree of alignment of the net angular momentum (i.e., far from the chaotic accretion regime with a close-to-isotropic rain of small gas clouds).
+Such an anisotropic feeding would automatically result in a partial alignment between the megamaser at parsec scales and the MBH spin \citep{Dotti13}.
+This explanation for the observed (partial) alignment has two shortcomings.
+On the one hand, it requires some degree of fine-tuning in the orientation of the fueling events, possibly (see the discussion in the next section) in tension with the reduced evidence of alignment between the megamasers (or jets) and larger scale ($\sim 0.1-10$ kpc) structures observed in the \cite{greene13} sample.\footnote{We applied our analysis to the $\Delta$PA between megamaser-circumnuclear disks presented in \cite{greene13}, confirming that there is no strong statistical evidence of partial alignment (with an average Bayes factor of a few).
+A larger sample is needed to allow for any deeper insight on the nuclear-to-galactic relative orientation.} The second shortcoming is that it is unclear if large initial misalignments between the outer accretion disk and the MBH spin would ever eventually result in partial alignment \citep[e.g.,][see the discussion below]{Ogilvie99}.